 Augmented reality has the potential to fundamentally change the manufacturing process.
 Work instructions made with this technology can’t be hidden or forgotten in a drawer.
 They are constantly in front of the operator, contributing to improved quality, better traceability, less training of new employees and operational excellence in general.

 The ARM suite has two main parts: Instructions are made with the Creator application, and then used in a manufacturing setting with Desk, a tailor-made workstation.

-Creator’s intuitive pick and drop system allows the integration of 3D files, pictures, videos and audio files to generate manufacturing instructions with hardly any previous knowledge of the program.
+Creator’s intuitive pick and drop system allow the integration of 3D files, pictures, videos and audio files to generate manufacturing instructions with hardly any previous knowledge of the program.
 Creator’s user-focused approach makes it possible to develop augmented reality work instructions in a fraction of the time it takes to develop a paper version.
-Moreover, Creator introduces several other features that will facilitate the quick industrialization of new products.
+Moreover, the Creator introduces several other features that will facilitate the quick industrialization of new products.

-Desk is a simple, robust and cost-efficient work station that can be used by any operator from day one, with functionalities that sets it apart.
+The desk is a simple, robust and cost-efficient work station that can be used by any operator from day one, with functionalities that sets it apart.
 For instance, it provides operators with remote assistance.
 An operator on the production floor on one continent can be connected with engineers on another and an R&D team on a third.
 The operator will be able to share the live feed from Desk with the engineer and the R&D teams.
 This feature is especially useful when introducing new products or testing and troubleshooting.
-Desk will also provide a record of every completed task.
+The desk will also provide a record of every completed task.
 This record will include the necessary information to ensure full traceability of the products manufactured.

 Sign up for latest press releases or stock market announcements